useNamingConvention

 Default: true

-are not permitted for strictCase: true
+For instance, HTTPServer or aHTTPServer are not permitted for strictCase: true.

-These names should be renamed to HttpServer
+These names should be renamed to HttpServer and aHttpServer:

-⚠ Two consecutive uppercase characters are not allowed in PascalCase because strictCase is set to true
+⚠ Two consecutive uppercase characters are not allowed in PascalCase because strictCase is set to true.

 > 1 │ class HTTPServer {